aoriens/news-service/README.md

 - `news_id` - the identifier of a commented [News](#News) article.
 An integer,
   required.
 - `text` - the comment body text.
 A string, required.
-- `user` - a user who created the comment.
+- `author` - a user who created the comment.
 If the user is missing or null, the comment is posted anonymously.
 A [User](#User), optional.
 - `created_at` - date and time time the comment is posted at.
 A [UTCTime](#UTCTime), required.